 Analytic functions

-Analytic functions (also known as window functions in some databases) are similar to aggregate functions, as they compute values based on a set of rows.
-However, while aggregate functions return only one row per group, analytic functions can return multiple rows per group, with each row's value calculated based on the window's logic.
+Analytic functions (also known as window functions in some databases) are similar to aggregate functions in that they compute values based on a set of rows.
+However, while aggregate functions return only one row per group, analytic functions can return multiple rows per group, with each row in the group being the result of a window-based calculation.
 Analytic functions can significantly optimize queries that require self-joins.

 | Function | Description |